cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 }
 ```

-To have Ignite CLI and Protobuf recompile this file.
-You can use:
+To have Ignite CLI and Protobuf recompile this file, you can use:

 ```sh
 $ ignite generate proto-go
 ```

-On each update the deadline will always be _now_ plus a fixed duration.
+On each update, the deadline will always be _now_ plus a fixed duration.
 In this context, _now_ refers to the block's time.
 Declare this duration as a new constant, along with how the date is to be represented, i.e. encoded in the saved game as a string:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/8f0f9ec/x/checkers/types/keys.go#L38-L39]
 const (